Ultimate magazine theme for WordPress.

 Once you save a comfortable level of emergency costs, assess what your other financial needs and goals are.
 Think about whether you have big purchases, like saving for bail at home or buying a car Joey Stemmle, A CFP with the Virginia-based Riverstone Wealth Advisory Group.

 Stemmle also recommends that everyone have a “treat yourself” account to which they regularly invest money so they can enjoy some guilt.
-To see also : I’m 73, single and work part time, should I put money into an IRA?.
+To see also : The 6 questions to ask when saving for retirement.

 “I consider the money you spend on this account more a reward for what you love.
 If you want to go for a massage, whether you want dinner or buy a new watch, you can do so knowing you know they were disciplined for the money,” Stemmle says.